Solomon Bites the Worm

-"Solomon Bites the Worm" is a song by The Bluetones, released as the first single from their second album, 1998's Return to the Last Chance Saloon.
-It reached number ten in the UK Singles Chart.
+"Solomon Bites the Worm" is a song by The Bluetones, released as the first single from their second album, Return to the Last Chance Saloon (1998).
+It peaked at number ten in the UK Singles Chart.
+Its music video was directed by John Hardwick.
 In 2006, it was included on the band's compilation album, A Rough Outline: The Singles & B-Sides 95 - 03.
 The lyrics are based on the nursery rhyme "Solomon Grundy".